JoaoVtrMorais/JoaoVtrMorais/README.md

 ## 👨‍💻 About Me

 - 🎓 Associate Degree in Systems Analysis and Development
-- 📊 Transitioning into the field of **Data & Artificial Intelligence**
 - 🚀 Passionate about building real-world solutions with scalable tech